vohoa2004/Java_Console_Apps/README.md

 # Java_Console_Apps
-This repositories contains some console apps that I made when I got started with Java.
+This is a console app that we made when we got started with Java.